mrezabayat/iamsorush/content/posts/linux-connection-packages.md

 ---
-title: "Handy free Windows packages to connect to a remote Linux server"
+title: "Handy cross-platform packages to connect to a remote Linux server"
 date: 2020-11-11T21:30:30+01:00
 image: /images/tools.jpg
 tags: ["Linux", "Ubuntu"]
 categories: "Diverse"
-summary: "Interaction with a remote Linux server like transferring files, editing code, or accessing the remote desktop can be much easier with these free Windows packages."
+summary: "Interaction with a remote Linux server like transferring files, editing code, or accessing the remote desktop can be much easier with these free cross-platform packages."
 ---

 ## Intro

-To download or upload files from/into a Linux server, edit code, work with desktop, or install applications remotely, some free packages can be really helpful.
+To download or upload files from/into a Linux server, edit code, work with desktop, or install applications remotely, some cross-platform - *Windows, Mac, Linux* - packages can be really helpful.
 Here, I talk about my favorites.
 I assume the Linux system has an SSH server like [OpenSSH](https://www.openssh.com/) installed.

 ## PuTTy